tinacms/tina.io/content/docs/self-hosted/core-concepts/overview.md

 // tina/database.ts
 import { createDatabase, createLocalDatabase } from '@tinacms/datalayer'

-// isLocal will decide weather to use a local file system database or a remote database const isLocal = process.env.TINA_PUBLIC_IS_LOCAL === 'true'
+// isLocal will decide whether to use a local file system database or a remote database const isLocal = process.env.TINA_PUBLIC_IS_LOCAL === 'true'

 export default isLocal